eclipse-theia/theia/doc/pull-requests.md

   - The author has accepted the [Eclipse Contributor Agreement](https://github.com/eclipse-theia/theia/blob/master/CONTRIBUTING.md#eclipse-contributor-agreement).
   - All checks from [the review checklist](#pull-request-review-checklist) are approved by at least one reviewer.
   - There are no unresolved review comments.
+<a name="merging-pr"></a>
+- [2.](#merging-pr) Pull requests satisfying the criteria above should be merged in a timely fashion to avoid a buildup of approved PR's at release time.
+Responsibility for merging a PR falls to
+  - The author, if the author is a committer.
+  - A committer from the author's organization, if one is available.
+  - The approving reviewer, otherwise.

 ## Reverting